DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

         - FedRAMP Penetration Test Guidance
         - PCI DSS Information Supplemental on Penetration Testing Note📝 PCI DSS requires a rescan of  application at least annually and after any change in the application.

-- 6.2.10 Compliance checks
+- 6.2.10 🔴Compliance checks
     - Orgs should create and maintain compliance plans documenting each of their regulatory obligations and map those to the specific security controls designed to satisfy each objective
     - Compliance checks are an important part of security testing and assessment programs for regulated firms: these checks verify that all of the controls listed in a compliance plan are functioning properly and are effectively meeting regulatory requirements

 [6.3](#6.3) Collect security process data (e.g. technical and administrative) (OSG-9 Chpts 15,18)
-- 6.3.1 Account management
+- 6.3.1 🔴Account management
     - Preferred attacker techniques for obtaining privilege user access include:
         - compromising an existing privileged account: mitigated through use of strong authentication (strong passwords and multifactor), and by admins use of privileged accounts only for specific tasks
         - privelege escalation of a regular account or creation of a new account: these approaches can be mitigated by paying attention to the creation, modification, and use of user accounts
         - The most frequent target of account management reviews are highly 📝privileged accounts, as they create the greatest risk.

-- 6.3.2 Management review and approval
+- 6.3.2 🔴Management review and approval
     - Account management reviews ensure that users only retain authorized permissions and that unauthorized modifications do not occur
     - The management review and approval process ensures that each account was appropriately authorized and remains necessary to meet business needs.
     - Full review of accounts: time-consuming to review all, and often done only for highly privileged accounts.